kylekarpack/sql-to-elastic/README.md

 ## Usage

 1. Run ```yarn install``` or ```npm install``` to install dependencies
-2. Add a file containing private connection options form MSSQL in the following format:
+2. Add a file at ```./config/mssql.config``` containing private connection options for MSSQL in the following format:
 ```json
 {
     "user": "...",